the history

 Taj Mahal over the years

-Even as Mughal power crumbled, the Taj Mahal suffered from neglect and ruin in the two centuries following Shah Jahan’s death.
+Even as Mughal power crumbled, the Taj Mahal suffered from neglect and disrepair in the two centuries following Shah Jahan’s death.
 In the late 19th century, Lord Curzon, then the British Viceroy of India, ordered a major restoration of the mausoleum complex as part of a colonial effort to preserve India’s artistic and cultural heritage.

-Air pollution from nearby factories and automobiles poses a continuing threat to the mausoleum’s gleaming white marble facade, and in 1998, the Indian Supreme Court ordered a series of anti-pollution measures to protect the building from deterioration.
+Air pollution from nearby factories and automobiles poses a continuing threat to the mausoleum’s gleaming white marble facade, and in 1998, India’s Supreme Court ordered a series of anti-pollution measures to protect the building from deterioration.
 Some factories were closed, while vehicular traffic was banned from the immediate vicinity of the complex.